ashb/juice/README.markdown

     exports.app = app.setup();

-There's more to it than this obviously -- check out the [getting started guide] for an more thorough introdruction to the basics.
+There's more to it than this obviously -- check out the [getting started guide] for an more thorough introduction to the basics.

 Juice is currently known to run on [Flusspferd], and should run on other CommonJS platforms in the future -- it just hasn't been tested yet.